Golden Cocker Spaniels Are My Favourite!

 This golden cocker is beautiful.
 He's standing on an old railway line which is now a lovely walk.
 He's panting.Come on, I'm waiting!

-He loved going for walks on this old railway line just behind our house when we lived in North Yorkshire.
+He was still the same old Max, and he loved going for walks on this old railway line just behind our house when we lived in North Yorkshire.

 We walked every day for about an hour and a half.